All Episodes

 Why is that?

-Well, it it's it's uh there is a law that they passed years ago called the FLATO Amendment.
+Well, there is a law that they passed years ago called the Flato Amendment.

-It's an amendment to the Foreign Sovereign Immunities Act, um that says, Well, the Foreign Sovereign Immunities Act says you can't sue a foreign government.
+It's an amendment to the Foreign Sovereign Immunities Act that says, well, the Foreign Sovereign Immunities Act says you can't sue a foreign government.

-But the FLATO amendment says, yes you can if they're a terrorist, a state sponsor of terror.
+But the FLADO Amendment says, yes, you can, if they're a terrorist, a state sponsor of terror.

-And so our this law, H.R.
-865, S twelve fifty seven, is aimed at fixing what's been broken over over that period of time that the State Department's been trying to to you know, basically get their turf back.
+And so this law, H.R.
+865, S-1257, is aimed at fixing what's been broken over that period of time that this State Department's been trying to basically get their turf back.

 Is the Bush administration supporting the bill, the bills?